 You can help them to practice math daily.
 Acknowledge that the anxiety is there, and seek necessary professional help.
-Encourage your child to ask questions and seek clarifications in class.
+Encourage your child to ask questions and seek clarification in class.
 Teach them self-advocacy to overcome fear and anxiety.

 We are guided by the believe that if you help children on the basic level of reading and understanding the structure of sentence, they will easily learn to write correctly and solve math problems.

-At Kids on the Yard we enhance your child’s abilities through building their strength on those fundamental areas of learning and by doing that we also grow their confidence in class.
+At Kids on the Yard we enhance your child’s abilities through building their strength on those fundamental areas of learning, and by doing that, we also grow their confidence in class.
 We are always ready to help; get in touch now!